WebAssembly/design/MVP.md

     the target JS function would be given the (mangled) name of the `extern` and put inside the imported ES6 module.
 * Any [ABI](http://en.wikipedia.org/wiki/Application_binary_interface) for
-  statically linked libraries will be implementation defined in the MVP, but may be standardized post-MVP.
+  statically linked libraries will defined by your source language compiler in the MVP, but may be standardized post-MVP.
 * TODO: there is more to discuss here concerning APIs.

 ## Module structure